-- An interview with the Facility PREA Compliance Manager indicated that NCCC is tasked with the obligation to house adult male criminal inmates.
-The facility does not detain inmates solely for civil immigration purposes.
-However, if they receive an inmate solely for civil immigration purposes, the facility will provide the inmate with information on how to contact relevant consular officials and relevant officials at the Department of Homeland Security. - After probing, all of interviewed inmates stated that they had multiple ways to report.
-Most of the inmates reported that the hotline is the primary way to report; along with notifying staff, making a written report, or telling a friend or family member.
-Several inmates expressed concern, that they could not trust the staff.
-They felt concerned that the some of the staff where not respectful of their sexual orientation. - The inmates understood the purpose of the hotline, however they did not know what to expect once the hotline was accessed to make a report.
-Most of the inmates felt that they could make a report in a confidential manner. - All of the interviewed staff reported that they have multiple means to privately report sexual abuse or harassment.
-Such reporting opportunities included notify the shift supervisor and a written statement, confidential report form, or the hotline. - The interviewed line staff reported that the inmates can privately reporting by using an inmate statement form, the hotline number, grievance, institutional inspector, security or medical staff, family, or friends.
+- All of interviewed inmates stated that they had multiple ways to report.
+Most of the inmates reported that the hotline is the primary way to report; along with notifying staff, making a written report, or telling a friend or family member. - All of the interviewed staff reported that they have multiple means to privately report sexual abuse or harassment.
+Such reporting opportunities included notify the shift supervisor and a written statement, confidential report form, or the hotline. - The interviewed line staff reported that the inmates can privately report by using an inmate statement form, the hotline number, grievance, institutional inspector, security or medical staff, family, or friends.
 Such reports can be made verbally or in writing.
-All the interviewed line staff reported that if an inmate verbally or in writing reports sexual abuse or harassment the allegations are responded to immediately. - As previously stated, two (2) inmates disclosed that they have reported to authorities, either in person or in writing, that they had been sexually harassed while at the facility.
+All the interviewed line staff reported that if an inmate verbally or in writing reports sexual abuse or harassment the allegations are responded to immediately. - No inmates disclosed that they have reported to authorities, either in person or in writing, that they had been sexually harassed while at the facility.